mpron/mpron.github.io/_posts/2013-12-05-first-post.md

 ---
 layout: post
 title: Setting Up This Blog
-description: "My first post on my fresh new Jekyll blog.
-Here's how dealt with issues installing Jekyll on Windows and dealing with Pygments and encoding issues."
+description: "My first post on a fresh new Jekyll blog.
+Here's how I handled issues installing Jekyll on Windows and how I dealt with Pygments and encoding issues."
 modified:
 tags: [Windows, Jekyll, Ruby]
 image: